Borrokalari/AssistaskManager-v2/Assistask v2 Issues and Improvements.md

 - [x] Double click on desktop icons tries to open the window and closes it.
 Possibly because it's already minimized to task bar.
 Double clicking the desktop icon should bring back Assistask
 - [x] could we encode the list into something smaller and decode it when importing?
 - [x] Minimize and Close buttons needed (minimize to startbar, close to taskbar)
+- [x] Create new list, saveguard on existing ones